 Warner Lake Tour – Fly & Bike

-This incredible adventure begins with a floatplane pick-up at Tyax Resort, and delivers you directly to Warner Lake, nestled in the heart of the South Chilcotin Mountains in stunning alpine terrain at 1,850m.
+This incredible adventure begins with a floatplane pick-up at Tyax Adventures base, and delivers you directly to Warner Lake, nestled in the heart of the South Chilcotin Mountains in stunning alpine terrain at 1,850m.
 From Warner Lake, your group will ride more than 40 kms of rolling single-track along the Gun Creek Trail past numerous glacier fed lakes including Trigger, Hummingbird and Spruce.
 Today’s terrain is a welcomed and fun mixed bag of rolling singletrack winding through vibrant meadows of wildflowers and remarkable aspen groves, as well as rocky lengths with mild exposure and spectacular valley views.

 Tour includes: Flight, guide, lunch & shuttle

 Stats: ~ 40 kms, + 569 m / – 1491 m